otrv4/otrv4/otrv4.md

 server.
 This action is considered as the start of the non-interactive DAKE.
 A Prekey message is retrieved by the party attempting to send a message to the Prekey's publisher.
-This participant, then, replies with a Non-Interactive-Auth message (created with the prekey).
+This participant, then, replies with a Non-Interactive-Auth message (created with the prekey's values).
 This action is considered to complete the non-interactive DAKE.

 ### Non-interactive Deniable Authenticated Key Exchange (DAKE)